EthicApp-Development/ethicapp-main/README.md

 #### 3.2.2.
 Virtualized

 Run `docker-compose up --build`.
-It is recommended to start the environment in detached mode (`--detach` flag) and check the logs of the Node.JS web application or the desired service with `docker-compose logs -f ${SERVICE_NAME}
+It is recommended to start the environment in detached mode (`--detach` flag) and check the logs of the Node.JS web application or the desired service with `docker-compose logs -f ${SERVICE_NAME}`.